-- Optimization problems from machine learning are difficult (size, kernel density, ill conditioning) - Machine learning community has made excellent use of optimization technology.
-Many interesting adaptations of fundamental algorithms that exploit the structure and fit the requirements of the application. - Several current topics in optimization may be of interest in solving machine learning problems.
+- Optimization problems from machine learning are difficult! - number of variables, size/density of kernel matrix, ill conditioning, expense of function evaluation. - Machine learning community has made excellent use of optimization technology. - Many interesting adaptations of fundamental optimization algorithms that exploit the structure and fit the requirements of the application. - New formulations present new challenges. - example: semi-supervised learning requires combinatorial / nonconvex / global optimization techniques. - Several current topics in optimization may be applicable to machine learning problems.